Sri Lanka hands 37 Chinese fishermen to embassy

 Sri Lanka’s police spokesman, Ajith Rohana, said the two Sri Lankan agents were given bail after appearing in court.

-The trawlers have a licence to fish outside Sri Lankan waters but were seized while fishing inside the 300 nautical mile zone.
+The trawlers have a license to fish outside Sri Lankan waters but were seized while fishing inside the 300 nautical mile zone.
 The agents’ role was not immediately clear.

 The Chinese embassy had “urged Sri Lankan authorities to handle the issue in accordance with the law, sort out the truth and release the Chinese fishermen as soon as possible”, the state news agency Xinhua reported on Monday.